MackHeller/project-team-24-public/deliverables/iteration-02.plan.md

 Our primary goal is to complete our prototype (i.e. a basic project which allows users to drag-and-drop gates, hook them up with wires, and run simple simulations).

 To achieve our goals, the following tasks take priority:
 (1) To allow the user to create, drag, and drop gates and wires.
 The creation of gates should allow for multiple duplicates to be made and wires should be flexible enough to connect to any gate on the field.
 The ability to detect when wires are connected to gates also falls under this task.
 (2) To implement backend logic for all of the gates and wires, and be able to simulate it and check whether the result is correct.
 (3) Integrate the front-end drag and drop together with the back-end logic so the logic is accurately simulated for a user-placed set of gates and wires.

- Less important (moreso "stretch" goals this iteration) (4) Add collision for gates and other draggable logic objects so that there is no unintended overlap in the level (5) Add accounts, serialization, and loading from files
+Less important (moreso "stretch" goals this iteration):
+(4) Add collision for gates and other draggable logic objects so that there is no unintended overlap in the level.
+(5) Add accounts, serialization, and loading from files.

 Artifacts